Teton Mountain Stomp • Partner Mixer Folk Dance • USA {Western Swing}

-Teton Mountain Stomp is a couple mixer folk dance from USA choreographed by legendary square dance caller “Doc” Alumbaugh in the 1950s.
+Teton Mountain Stomp is a partner mixer American round folk dance from USA choreographed by legendary square dance caller “Doc” Alumbaugh in the 1950s.
 This simple dance has been kept alive by its wide use in grade school and higher levels as a simple dance for physical education or social dance classes.
 Seventy years later, there is some variation of dance partner progression and what form of partner swing is used.
 The Western line dance community has both “slightly-modified” and completely new choreographies all titled “Teton Mountain Stomp” with some using the original music and some using modern country or rock songs.
-In the 1950s, several square dance bands recorded “Teton Mountain Stomp,” written by Phil Boutelje, including at least three on the Windsor Records label that “Doc” Alumbaugh created to distribute square and round dance music to clubs and schools.
+In the 1950s, several square dance bands recorded “Teton Mountain Stomp,” written by Phil Boutelje, including at least two on the Windsor Records label that “Doc” Alumbaugh created to distribute square and round dance music to clubs and schools.

 Resource Links: